nextalksv2/Forsaken-Tools/README.md

 # A short documentation of maps in Forsaken Tools

-You can find help with any questions or problems in the official discord server [server](https://youtu.be/xvFZjo5PgG0?list=RDxvFZjo5PgG0)
+You can find help with any questions or problems in the official [discord server](https://youtu.be/xvFZjo5PgG0?list=RDxvFZjo5PgG0)

 ## Basic configuration